Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-Thus it suffices to verify that in the equivalences given by assertions 3 and 4 for $M$ one may replace the classes $\obj\dmger\lan a_{I,i}\ra$ and $\obj \chower[-i]\lan a_{I,i}\ra $ by their intersections with $\obj d_{\le r}\dmger$.
+Thus it suffices to verify that in the equivalences given by assertions 3 and 4 for $M$ one may replace the classes $\obj\dmger\lan a_{\ii,i}\ra$ and $\obj \chower[-i]\lan a_{\ii,i}\ra $ by their intersections with $\obj d_{\le r}\dmger$.

-As can be easily seen from the proof of these two assertions, to establish the latter result it suffices to verify the corresponding versions of Theorem \ref{tmain}(2,3).
-The latter can be easily achieved via replacing the usage of Proposition \ref{pcrulemma}(5) in their proofs (thus actually the corresponding modification should be made for Proposition \ref{pcwh}(5)) by part 6 of this proposition. \end{proof}
+As can be easily seen from the proof of these two assertions, to establish the resulting statement it suffices to verify the corresponding versions of Theorem \ref{tmain}(2,3).
+The latter can be easily achieved via replacing the usage of Proposition \ref{pcrulemma}(\ref{iсru3}) in their proofs (thus actually the corresponding modification should be made for Proposition \ref{pcwh}(5)) by the application of Proposition \ref{pcrulemma}(\ref{iсru6}).

+6. Obviously, $\cup_{j\in J}\ii_j$ is a staircase set.
+Thus it suffices to note that the equivalence statement in question is obviously fulfilled for condition A in assertion 3. \end{proof}

-\begin{rema} The reader can easily check that everywhere in the proofs of Theorems \ref{tmain} and \ref{tstairs} (and of the prerequisites to them) we could have replaced $\dmger$ by $K^b(\chower)$ (certainly, then we would have to replace $\dmgr^j$ by the localization $K^b(\chower)/(K^b(\chower)\lan j+1\ra)$, whereas the Chow weight structure for $K^b(\chower)$ is just the stupid weight structure mentioned in Remark \ref{rstws}(1)).
+\begin{rema} 1.
+The reader can easily check that everywhere in the proofs of Theorems \ref{tmain} and \ref{tstairs} (and of the prerequisites to them) we could have replaced $\dmger$ by $K^b(\chower)$ (certainly, then we would have to replace $\dmgrj$ by the localization $K^b(\chower)/(K^b(\chower)\lan j+1\ra)$, whereas the Chow weight structure for $K^b(\chower)$ is just the stupid weight structure mentioned in Remark \ref{rstws}(1)).
 The corresponding statements may be said to be more general than their $\dmger$-versions since there can exist objects of $K^b(\chower)$ that cannot be presented as weight complexes of motives.
 Besides, these results are easier to understand for the readers that are not well-acquainted with Voevodsky motives.
 Their disadvantage is that they hardly can be used for controlling "substantially mixed" motivic phenomena; this includes motivic homology (cf. Corollary \ref{cmothomol} below).

 We will apply the $K^b(\chower)$-version of Theorem \ref{tstairs} to complexes of length $1$.
-Note that we could have considered these complexes as objects of $\dmger$ instead (see Remark \ref{rwc}(1)); yet using $K^b(\chower)$ makes our argument somewhat "more elementary". \end{rema}
+Note that we could have considered these complexes as objects of $\dmger$ (see Remark \ref{rwc}(1)); yet looking at $K^b(\chower)$ instead makes our argument somewhat "more elementary".

+2. Part 6 of our theorem says that the intersections of subclasses of $\obj \dmger$ corresponding to the staircase sets $\ii_j$ is "as small as possible".
+This statement appears to be interesting and quite non-trivial if one describes these subclasses using condition D in part 3.
+The authors have no idea how to prove it avoiding our results. \end{rema}